 EBRD guarantee to Ukraine’s JSC OTP Bank to enable €120 million of lending to private sector

-- Facility will unlock €120 million of new financing for Ukraine’s private sector
+The European Bank for Reconstruction and Development (EBRD) is extending an unfunded portfolio risk-sharing facility to Ukraine’s JSC OTP Bank (OTPU), to unlock €120 million of new financing for Ukraine’s private sector amidst the ongoing war.

-- Focus on agribusiness and critical industries, with EU support for competitiveness upgrades

 This agreement between the EBRD and JSC OTP Bank is an extension of cooperation in support of Ukrainian businesses which began in 2022.
 One element of the facility is a programme to enhance the competitiveness of micro-, small- and medium-sized enterprises (MSMEs) in the European Union’s Eastern Partnership countries.